 Warning: Mature Content to Follow in This Section

-The street in Providence, Rhode Island were I blasted my 356, that wonderful exhaust echoing.
-Duke’s Billiards—I lived above it for a few months—would’ve been on the left, the Greek diner with the generous 25-cent soup was right of the movie palace, which was called the Ocean in 1975.
+The street in Providence, Rhode Island where I blasted my blue 356, that wonderful exhaust echoing.
+Duke’s Billiards—I lived above it for a few months—would’ve been on the left, the Greek diner with the generous 25-cent soup was to the right of the movie palace, which was called the Ocean in 1974.

 Kris and I dropped straight down through Vermont to Hal Stowell’s cabin.
-Hal was my tremendous hero through this era, and of course he had magically appeared after Andrea kicked me out the winter before.
-I’ve never told the truth about why Andrea kicked me out, but I suppose there is no reason to hold back now.
+Hal was my tremendous hero through this era, and of course he had magically appeared after Andi Shapiro kicked me out the winter before.
+I’ve never told the truth about why Andrea Shapiro kicked me out, but I suppose there is no reason to hold back now.

 Her obsession with me was because of the book The Little Prince, which was her great childhood favorite, and I still have her copy that she gave me sandwiched on a low dark shelf in the library of our house, her name written in childish huge letters.
 When she saw me that evening at the RISD I was wearing a self-designed handmade suit of pale yellow cotton duck.
+It was cooler-looking than anything Richard Merkin ever wore, believe me.
 I had traded Betsy Carlson a painting since she was a talented seamstress.
 Andi introduced herself, and after I left the college the next morning, we began to correspond.
 Then, I hitchhiked that winter in 1974 to visit her at her beckoning.
 [This has all been written about in a former entry.]

-The suit a couple months old in 1973, Gorham, New Hampshire, the author writing!
-The author rarely wore anything except that suit.
+The suit a couple of months old in 1973, Gorham, New Hampshire, the author writing!
+The author rarely wore anything except that suit during that era.
 Even the belt was pale yellow cotton duck and thin as a crayon, the buttons including the fly were hand-carved maple.

 “But then I remember you landed this crazy cute rich chick and you still bailed.
 The two of you — just can’t imagine her living in the woods when she was hob nabbing with the likes of Dick Cavette the TV guy in NYC swish splendor.
 I saw her at various swish soho parties.
 I always had secondary (not good) thoughts about her although she was an extremely attractive young lady.
 And had ambitions, whatever they were, way beyond mine.”